wabbajack-tools/mod-lists/banana_split/readme.md

 Go to [BiRaitBec's Modding Guide](https://www.nexusmods.com/fallout4/mods/23556?tab=description) page.
 Manually download the WorkBase file.
 Manually download the Main Repack files (Part One, Part Two, and Part Three).
- - *If your PC is more of a low-end system, manually download the Performance option instead.*

 Extract the WorkBase file with 7zip.
 Inside of the Workbase folder, create 2 folders called 'OriginalBa2' and 'PatchedBa2'.
 You should have three folders inside of Workbase: OriginalBa2, PatchedBa2, and PatchedFiles.